rust-lang/blog.rust-lang.org/posts/2021-03-18-async-vision-doc.md

 ### Want to help?

 If you'd like to help us to write the vision document, we'd love for you to contribute your experiences and vision!
 Right now, we are focused on creating status quo stories.
 We are looking for people to author PRs or to talk about their experiences on issues or elsewhere.
-You can find out more on the [How To Vision][htv] page, which describes the process overall, and especially on the [How To Vision: Status Quo][htvsq] page, which is focused on the "status quo" stories in particular.
+If you'd like to get started, check out the [template for status quo stories][template] -- it has all the information you need to open a PR.
+Alternatively, you can view the [How To Vision][htv] page, which covers the whole vision document process in detail.